holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/00_grok_function_reuse/lesson_plan.md

 - Abstraction
     - Hiding unnecessary details
         - Who remembers from 8th grade?
-    - How is the green line like abstraction?
+    - How is the CTA green line like abstraction?
     - How is baking a cake like abstraction?
     - How is Grok 9.4 an example of abstraction
 - Class coding